TeamOpenFIRE/OpenFIRE-Firmware/README.md

 ## Known Issues:
 - With Pico W & Bluetooth enabled, TinyUSB/Serial fails to initialize properly when connected via USB, so the firmware is deadlocked either sending serial or USB report data.
+- Updating NeoPixels settings from the OF App might cause some Pixels to be locked or shut off after saving - this is only temporary and will resolve itself after unplugging the board.
+- There may be rare instances of SSD1306 displays shifting the display down a number of rows when the screen updates, which persist until the board is unplugged.
+The exact cause is still being investigated.
+- When using a display, in the Simple Pause Menu Profile Selection submenu, the 3rd profile name may look merged with the 4th name.
+This is purely a visual artifact but will be investigated at some point.
+- Some rare instances where a serial exit signal is received while sending an escape key signal in the Simple Pause Menu with (non-static) Pixels in use might cause the gun to freeze.
+The exact cause is being investiaged.

 > [!NOTE]
 > Solenoid *may* cause EMI disconnects with too thin of wiring.
 Cables for this run specifically should be **22AWG** at its thinnest - or else the cables will become antennas under extended use, which will trip USB safety thresholds in your PC to protect the ports.